SimonCahill/fail2abuseipdb/README.md

 Getting started with fail2abuseipdb is simple.
 Install the file to /usr/bin (or where ever in your PATH) and call it as follows.

-**Please not at the time of writing, ONLY reading from files works!**

 ## Reading from files
 ```bash